milanm/csharp-cheatsheet/README.md

 ## Type patterns

+**Type patterns** allow you to check the type of an object and cast it in a single operation.
+This is particularly useful in `is` expressions and switch statements.

 ```csharp
 // Type pattern - check if object is of a specific type
 object value = "Hello";